shevious/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   issues when necessary.

-  If learners raise concerns about ORA assignments in discussion forums, course staff have the ability to perform actions such as :ref:`removing a student response <Remove a student response from peer grading>` from peer grading, or :ref:`resetting a student's attempts <Adjust_grades>` for a problem.
+  If learners raise concerns about ORA assignments in discussion forums, course staff have the ability to perform actions such as :ref:`deleting a learner's history, or "state" <Adjust_grades>` for a problem so that he can submit his assignment again, or :ref:`removing a student response <Remove a student response from peer grading>` from peer grading.
 If there are more widespread issues with peer grading, course staff can reduce the weight of the peer assessment within the final course grade, or allow learners to drop the lowest graded assignment from their grades.

 .. _PA Elements: